-Execution is a business and leadership guide that emphasizes the importance of execution—the ability to turn strategy into action—as a key factor in a company’s success.
-First published in 2002, the book has changed the way we did our jobs by focusing on the critical importance of “the discipline of execution”: the ability to make the final leap to success by actually getting things done.
-Author Larry Bossidy and Ram Charan show how to link together people, strategy, and operations, the three core processes of every business.
-They demonstrate the importance of being deeply and passionately engaged in an organization and why robust dialogues about people, strategy, and operations result in a business based on intellectual honesty and realism.
-Execution shows you how to close the gap between results promised and results delivered.
+Execution is a business and leadership guide that highlights the ability to turn strategy into action as a critical factor in a company’s success.
+First published in 2002, the book reshaped how organizations approach their work by focusing on “the discipline of execution,” which is the capacity to achieve success by actually getting things done.
+Authors Larry Bossidy and Ram Charan explain how to connect people, strategy, and operations, the three essential processes of any business.
+They emphasize the importance of being actively and passionately engaged in an organization and show how honest, robust dialogue about these core elements leads to sustainable performance.
+Execution provides a practical framework for closing the gap between promised results and actual outcomes.

 ABOUT THE BOOK

-• Execution outlines three key processes for successful execution: people, strategy, and operations, stressing that leaders must be involved in all aspects of these processes.
+Execution outlines three key processes for successful execution: people, strategy, and operations, stressing that leaders must be involved in all aspects of these processes.

-• The book highlights the importance of building a culture of accountability and alignment across the organization, with clear communication and tough decision-making.
+The book highlights the importance of building a culture of accountability and alignment across the organization, with clear communication and tough decision-making.

-• The book argues that strong execution is a discipline that requires constant attention, focus, and active leadership involvement.
+The book argues that strong execution is a discipline that requires constant attention, focus, and active leadership involvement.

 PRAISE FOR THE BOOK